Assassination of Paweł Adamowicz

-Paweł Adamowicz, sitting mayor of Gdańsk, Poland, was fatally stabbed on 13 January 2019, during the finale of the 27th Great Orchestra of Christmas Charity, a wintertime Polish charity event.
-The incident took place in the former coal market of the city of Gdańsk.
-It was a highly public attack, with significant news coverage from both national and international sources.
+Paweł Adamowicz, the mayor of Gdańsk, Poland, was fatally stabbed on 13 January 2019 while onstage during a local public event marking the 27th finale of the Great Orchestra of Christmas Charity, a nationwide Polish charity fundraiser, which was taking place in the city's Targ Węglowy square.
+The attacker, a spectator named Stefan Wilmont, entered the stage without obstruction and, following the stabbing, made a statement into a microphone citing Adamowicz's political affiliation as a motivation for the act.
+The incident – an open assassination of a sitting public official – was unprecedented in Poland's history since World War II, according to the judge passing the sentence in the attacker's resulting murder case, and it shocked the Polish community.
+It received significant news coverage from both national and international media.

 Attacker

 The attacker, Stefan Wilmont, was a 27-year-old inhabitant of Oliwa, a district of Gdańsk.
 He had been involved in criminal activities from a young age and was characterized by ruthless aggression, as well as drug abuse.

 Between 8 May and 12 June 2013, Wilmont perpetrated three robberies against credit union stands and one Credit Agricole bank in the Gdańsk district of Zaspa.
-He stole 15920 zł (US$) in total, with only 2550 zł (US$) being returned from the last robbery, during which he was stopped by police.
+He stole 15,920 zł (US$) in total, with only 2,550 zł (US$) being returned from the last robbery, during which he was stopped by police.
 He said that he spent the rest of the money on "taxis, food and casinos", as well as a trip to the Canary Islands.
-For these crimes, he was sentenced on 29 May 2014, to 5 years and 6 months in prison as well as a 4000 zł (US$) fine.
+For these crimes, he was sentenced on 29 May 2014, to 5 years and 6 months in prison as well as a 4,000 zł (US$) fine.
 He was released on 8 December 2018.

 While in prison, Wilmont was reportedly diagnosed with paranoid schizophrenia and was sent to therapy and also provided medication—once his mental health did not show signs of improving, he was given ambulatory care.
 He refused to take any medication a few months later, although according to the doctors who were taking care of him at that time, he was not in a good mental state.

 Shortly before the end of his sentence on 30 November 2018, Stefan Wilmont's mother reported to the police that her son's mental state was bad and that he had been harmed by the judge's decision to send him to prison.
 He blamed the fact that he was in prison on local politicians.
 She stated that he attacked with a dummy weapon and not with a real firearm.
 The mother also reported that he would do "something spectacular" that would "let everyone know about the harm that had been done to him".
 This information was given to the Prison Service, Poland's primary prison-guarding service; however, the fact that the information was given by Stefan's mother was excluded, which led to only talks with Wilmont and consultation with a therapist being done, which did not find the potential of a threat from Wilmont.